-When they are running in and out of the thatch layer, they make a short run up to the blades where they will have a little drink.
-When they are finished they’ll inject a toxin into the blade which will trans locate down to the roots and kill the plant if it is under drought stress.
-Even if it isn’t and the population is at threshold the plants can still be injured.
+When they are running in and out of the thatch layer, they make a short run-up to the blades where they will have a little drink.
+When they are finished they’ll inject a toxin into the blade which will translocate down to the roots and kill the plant if it is under drought stress.
+Even if it isn’t and the population is at the threshold the plants can still be injured.

 We are anticipating much more Chinchbug activity this season.
 With that and the knowledge of outbreaks last year, you should ensure that you have an insect control on your service schedule.
-This year, we are offering a WEB ONLY 25% OFF credit to those who decide to add it to their schedule.
+This year, we are offering a WEB ONLY 25% OFF credit for insect control and squirrel removal for those who anticipate insect and squirrel problems around their home.
 (This does not apply to customers who currently have it on their schedule and only applies to current customers adding it for the first time.)
 If you know of a friend or neighbor that is one of our customers but doesn’t receive this newsletter forward this email to them.
-We’ll enroll them into our newsletter alert broadcast and they can save 25% too!
+We’ll enroll them in our newsletter alert broadcast and they can save 25% too!
 Click here to sign up!

 Did I mention that it will also control Fleas & Ticks, earwigs, ants, Mosquito’s and more?